How to beat your competitors

 Discomfort 3: You mustn’t conform

 We tend to behave like those around us, to be liked or accepted.
-This same instinct can cause marketers to feel a twinge of discomfort every time they stray from the norm.
+This same instinct can cause marketers to feel discomfort every time they stray from the norm.
 But niching means doing things that others don’t.
 So next time you feel a twinge of awkwardness because your company is doing something eccentric—because you are sticking your neck out—remind yourself that your desire for conformity might be holding you back.

 Conclusion